 Most pugs have a thick coat of coarse hair.
-These little tan furballs will naturally shed old or damaged hair by a phenomenon called moulting.
+These little tan furballs will naturally shed old or damaged hair through a phenomenon called molting.
 Shedding is a natural loss of hair in dogs that allows the new coat to come in.
-Though shedding is a normal process for Pugs, the amount and frequency of hair that is shed often depends upon your pug’s health.
-It may also depend upon the season-many Pugs develop thick coats during the winter that are then shed in puffs of pug hair in the spring.
+Though shedding is a normal process for pugs, the amount and frequency of hair that is shed often depend on your pug’s health.
+It may also depend on the season—many pugs develop thick coats during the winter that are then shed in puffs of pug hair in the spring.

 - Cleaning the wrinkles daily

 - Brushing the coat every 1 to 3 days

 - Cleaning the ears: The ear flaps several times per week, and the ear canals every 6 weeks.

 - Nose care, as needed, but usually every 1 to 3 weeks in the wintertime

 - Trimming the nails every 6 weeks

 While these could appear to be loads of tasks, the staggered frequency of these grooming elements helps keep things from becoming too overwhelming.
 And, whether you have a new Pug puppy or have been having some trouble grooming your older adult Pug, the tips will help you get things on track with specific recommendations and steps to make every grooming task as simple as possible.